THE

 [1]THE

-(Pb.
-Act II of
+II of 2005)

 [

-An Act to provide for protection and promotion of the
+An Act to provide for

-rights and interests of the consumers.
+interests of the consumers.

-expedient to provide for protection and promotion of the rights and interests
+Preamble.– Whereas, it is expedient to provide for protection and promotion of the

-connected therewith;
+and for matters connected therewith;

-It is hereby enacted as
+is hereby enacted as follows:-

 Part I

-1. Short title, extent and commencement.– (1) This Act may be called the Punjab
+1. Short title, extent and commencement.– (1) This Act may be called the

-Consumer Protection Act 2005.
+Punjab Consumer Protection Act 2005.

-(2) It shall extend to the whole of the Province of the
+(2) It shall extend to the whole of the Province

 (3) It shall come into force at once.

-2. Definitions.– In this Act, unless
+2. Definitions.– In this Act, unless there is

-there is anything repugnant in the subject or context,–
+anything repugnant in the subject or context,–

 (a) “Act”